hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

     HA Mode                 standby
     Active Node Address:    http://110.1.42.201:8200

-It looks like HA is operational at this point, and you should be able to write a secret from either the active instance or the standby and see it succeed as a test of request forwarding or shut the active instance down with e.g. `sudo systemctl stop vault` to simulate failure and see the standby assume active leadership as well.
+Vault servers are now operational in HA mode at this point, and you should be able to write a secret from either the active or the standby Vault instance and see it succeed as a test of request forwarding.
+Also, you can shut down the active instance (`sudo systemctl stop vault`) to simulate a system failure and see the standby instance assumes the leadership.

 ## Next steps

+Read [Production Hardening](/guides/operations/production.html) to learn best practices for a production hardening deployment of Vault.